ATTX-project/ATTX-project.github.io/Import/attx_project/User-guide.md

 #### OAI-PMH harvester

 This is a more complicated downloader that works with data sources that comply with [OAI-PMH 2.0 metadata harvesting protocol](http://www.openarchives.org/OAI/openarchivesprotocol.html).
 This harvester can be used for selective and incremental harvesting via set and from and until parameters.
 Set defines a named set of records i.e. "Openly_available_theses" for harvesting.
 From and until are `YYYY-MM-DD` (date) formatted string that can be used to filter harvested records based on their timestamps.
-Another way to filter records by timestamp is to harvest only records that were added/modified/deleted since the previous successful execution of the pipeline.
+Another way to filter records by times-tamp is to harvest only records that were added/modified/deleted since the previous successful execution of the pipeline.

 If the data source supports tracking of deleted records, those are outputted as a separate set of OAI-PMH identifiers.